-Assistant Chief Officer David McGown, the SFRS Director of Prevention and Protection, explained: “Soot and fuel residues slowly build up over time and these leftovers can catch fire.
+Assistant Chief Officer Ross Haggart, the SFRS director of prevention and protection, explained: “Soot and fuel residues slowly build up over time and these leftovers can catch fire.

 “This could send burning soot into the living room or start a fire that takes hold within the roof or on other floors of the house.